CURRICULUM VITAE

 Eva-Maria Leeb

-is a lecturer specializing in conducting and the conducting of children's and youth choirs at the University of Catholic Church Music and Music Education (HfKM) in Regensburg.
-Alongside her role as a lecturer, she serves as the head of church music in the cathedral parish of St. Ulrich Niedermünster in Regensburg.
-She also works at the Mozarteum University Salzburg as a university lecturer (Predoc) as part of the ERASMUS+ project "How to carry out virtual choir rehearsals with the help of digital tools".
+is a lecturer in choral conducting, children’s choir conducting, and youth choir conducting at the Hochschule für Katholische Kirchenmusik Regensburg, and serves as church musician for the cathedral parish of St. Ulrich Niedermünster in Regensburg.
+In the winter semester 2025/26, she will also take on a substitute professorship at the University of Church Music Bayreuth.
+In the meantime, she worked at the University Mozarteum Salzburg as a university assistant within the framework of the ERASMUS+ project “How to carry out virtual choir rehearsals with the help of digital tools”.

 Eva-Maria Leeb's main focus is on choral work with children and young people.
 For this reason she has established and conducts the Mädchenkantorei (girls’ choir) of the HfKM.
 Her cooperation with the Internationale Stiftung zur Förderung von Kultur und Zivilisation (International Foundation for the Promotion of Culture and Civilization) is further testament to her focus on youth choirs.
 Both in Germany and abroad, Eva-Maria Leeb is a well-regarded conductress, author and frequent speaker in the fields of choir conducting and conducting of children’s and youth choirs.